Chelicerata: Reproduction

 Horseshoe crabs use external fertilization; the sperm and ova meet outside the parents' bodies.
 Despite being aquatic, they spawn on land in the intertidal zone on the beach.
 The female digs a depression in the wet sand, where she will release her eggs.
 The male, usually more than one, then releases his sperm onto them.
 Their trilobite-like larvae have full sets of appendages and eyes.
 Initially the horseshoe crab larvae begin with two pairs of book-gills, later gaining three more pairs of book-gills as they molt.

 Sea spiders also reproduce via external fertilization.
 The male and female sea spiders release their sperm and eggs into the water where fertilization occurs.
 The male then collects the eggs and carries them around under his body.

 Except for Opiliones and some mites, where the male has a penis used for direct fertilization, fertilization in arachnids is indirect.
-Indirect fertilization happens in two ways: the male deposit his spermatophore (package of sperm) on the ground, which is then picked up by the female, or the male stores his sperm in appendages modified into sperm transfer organs, such as the pedipalps in male spiders, which are inserted into the female genital openings during copulation.
+Indirect fertilization happens in two ways: the male deposits his spermatophore (package of sperm) on the ground, which is then picked up by the female, or the male stores his sperm in appendages modified into sperm transfer organs, such as the pedipalps in male spiders, which are inserted into the female genital openings during copulation.
 Courtship rituals are common, especially in species where the male risks being eaten before mating.
 Most arachnids lay eggs, but all scorpions and some mites are viviparous, giving birth to live young (even more mites are ovoviviparous, but most are oviparous).
 Female pseudoscorpions carry their eggs in a brood pouch on the belly, where the growing embryos feeds on a nutritive fluid provided by the mother during development, and are therefore matrotrophic.

 Levels of parental care for the young range from zero to prolonged.
 Scorpions carry their young on their backs until the first molt, and in a few semi-social species the young remain with their mother.
 Some spiders care for their young, for example a wolf spider's brood cling to rough bristles on the mother's back, and females of some species respond to the "begging" behavior of their young by giving them their prey, provided it is no longer struggling, or even regurgitate food.